pBread/semantic-endpointing/README.md

 This demo is simply designed to show a semantic endpointing flow, not a full endpointing implementation.

 - Silence is determined with a simple amplitude check.
+There are much better ways of doing silence detection but they are beyond the scope of this project.